atulyaatul1999/AI-Beauty/README.md

 # AI-Beauty

-In this project deep learning is used to classify between the face of man and woman and if model predicts face as woman face then it colors lips and applise blush on cheeks using dlib.
+In this project deep learning is used to classify between the face of man and woman and if model predicts face as woman face then it colors lips and applies blush on cheeks using dlib.

 Also we can adjust the pixel quality of image using trackbar.